TomPecak/Maia_Shell/README.md

 ## System Requirements

-Maia Shell v0.1.0 has been tested on Ubuntu 22.04 or later, but it may work on other Linux distributions as well.
+Maia Shell v0.1.0 has been tested on Ubuntu 22.04, 24.04, 25.04, but it may work on other Linux distributions as well.

 ## Instalation